trentnbauer/Radarr-Schedularr/README.md

-# THIS PROJECT WAS VIBE CODED BY GEMINI
+#### THIS PROJECT WAS VIBE CODED BY GEMINI
-sorry not sorry.
-I don't know Python, so I'm sure there are more efficient ways to do this.
-It seems to work though

-# This will automate enabling / disabling your Radarr lists
+# Schedule your Radarr lists!
 Please refer to the example compose file for a Halloween and Christmas schedule.
 These 2 look for lists named "halloween" and "christmas" - pretty straight forward.
-Personally, I am using [maintainerr](https://maintainerr.info/) to automate deleting content, but setting Clean Library Level to "remove movie and delete files" will delete any movies added by the automated lists when they are disabled.
+Personally, I am using [maintainerr](https://maintainerr.info/) to automate deleting content, but setting Clean Library Level to "remove movie and delete files" will delete any movies added by the automated lists (and any other lists) when they are disabled.

-##  Environment Variables
+###  Environment Variables

 | Variable | Required | Description | Example |
 | :--- | :---: | :--- | :--- |